-VIRCAM\howfs\acq - Acquire a HOWFS source.
-This template will set the instrument into HOWFS mode and point the telescope to a HOWFS standard star, specifying the sky coordinates of the star, the required (X,Y) in the instrument focal plane, the required rotator angle and other target acquisition parameters described in Section 8.3 on page 51.
+• VIRCAM_howfs_acq.tsf - Acquire a HOWFS source.
+This template will set the instrument into HOWFS mode and select a HOWFS intermediate filter.
+It will also point the telescope to a HOWFS standard star (using a "preset"), specifying the sky coordinates of the star, the required (X,Y) in the instrument focal plane, the position angle of the rotator and other target acquisition parameters described in Section 8.3 on page 52.
 If autoguiding and active optics correction are required one guide star and two LOWFS stars are specified.
-The guide star is checked automatically and if found unsuitable the operator is given the chance to select a new one.
+The guide star is checked automatically and if found unsuitable the TCS will select a new one.
+The operator may be prompted if the TCS has problems finding a guide star.